Deloitte

 8

-In situations in which the investor’s share of equity method losses equals or exceeds its equity method investment balance plus any advances, equity method loss recognition should generally be discontinued (that is, the investor should stop reflecting the equity method investee’s losses in its financial statements) unless the investor has provided, or committed to provide, the investee additional financial support or the investor has guaranteed the investee’s obligations.
+In situations in which the investor’s share of equity method losses equals or exceeds its equity method investment balance plus any advances, equity method loss recognition should generally be discontinued (that is, the investor should stop reflecting the equity method investee’s losses in its financial statements) unless the investor has provided, or committed to provide, the investee with additional financial support or the investor has guaranteed the investee’s obligations.
 See Section 5.2 for details.